 Dance: if you're intrigued by The Lonely City's music I made a playlist.

-Coming soon in: Arabic, Slovakian, Hungarian, Danish, German, Swedish, French
+Coming soon: Arabic, Slovakian, Hungarian, Danish, German, Swedish, French

 Book of the year: Guardian, Observer, Telegraph, Irish Times, New Statesman, Times Literary Supplement, Elle, Slate, Globe & Mail, Publishers Weekly, Brainpickings and NPR.